Here are a number of questions we're frequently asked:

 What is the cost?

 Chorus dues are $30 per month for regular members.
 Youth members and Associate (non-performing) members pay $15 per month.
-Dues do not include the Regional assessment (currently $30 for adults and $15 for Youth members) and the Sweet Adelines International Per Capita Fee (currently $90 per year for adults and $45 for Youth members) that are charged separately.
-Indicental costs during the year include travel to conventions, overnight stays for occasional weekend events, stage mackup and costume accessories.
+Dues do not include the Annual Regional assessment (currently $30 for adults and $15 for Youth members) and the Annual Sweet Adelines International Per Capita Fee (currently $90 per year for adults and $45 for Youth members) that are charged separately.
+Indicental costs during the year include travel to conventions, overnight stays for occasional weekend events, stage makeup, costumes and accessories.

 What is the procedure to become a member?